-Are your friends the easiest route to self-improvement and a long, healthy life?
+This is the easiest route to self-improvement and a long, healthy life

 The Longevity Project, which studied over 1000 people from youth to death had this to say:

 The groups you associate with often determine the type of person you become.
 For people who want improved health, association with other healthy people is usually the strongest and most direct path of change.

 In The Start-up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career, Reid Hoffman and Ben Casnocha talk about how the best way to improve particular qualities in yourself is to spend more time with people who are already like that.